davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

     //fill employee info
     int i;
     for (i = 0; i < num_employees; i++) {
-        strcpy(my_employees[i].name, getName());
-        my_employees[i].salary = getSalary();
+        strcpy(my_employees[i].name, getName());  // assign the name using strcpy() my_employees[i].salary = getSalary(); // assign the salary
     }
     ```

     Remember from the previous primer that we learned the array-index syntax `my_employees[i]` is really a short-hand for `*(my_employees+i)`?
 Because of the earlier cast, C knows to skip `sizeof(Employee) == 20` bytes every time `i` is incremented.
 How convenient that we can use the array-index syntax in this context to dereference each 20-byte block as an `Employee`!

-  - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes from the heap, so that the space can be reclaimed and used by another part of the process.
-Be careful! at this point, `my_employees` now points to an invalid address.
-If you try to dereference `my_employees` now (as in Lines 21-25), you'll receive a segmentation fault.
+  - On **Line 30 (important word on Garbage Collection)**: This line _frees_ up the `num_employees * sizeof(Employee)` bytes off the heap, so that the space can be reclaimed and used by another part of the process.
+Be careful!
+After freeing it, `my_employees` now points to an invalid address.
+If you try to dereference `my_employees` now (as in Lines 21-25), you'll receive a **segmentation fault**!

-    - If your program doesn't free up memory that's no longer being used, then the memory remains allocated on the heap.

-    - You can never reclaim this memory because there are no longer any pointers referencing its location.
+    - If your program doesn't free up memory that's no longer being used, then the memory remains allocated on the heap!
+You can never reclaim this memory because there are no longer any pointers referencing its location.

     - This is called a **memory leak**, which will cause your program to eat up increasing amounts of memory over time, sucking up system resources.

-    - While garbage collection is automatically handled by languages like Java, we don't have that luxury in C!
+    - While "garbage collection" is automatically handled by many modern languages like Java, we don't have that luxury in C!
 It is completely up to the programmer to decide when free memory from the heap.
+Be sensitive to this when programming!

 ##### Part 4: Dynamic Memory Allocation